ARMmbed/mbed-os/features/FEATURE_BLE/rfc/000_pal_gatt_client/readme.md

   - Commands: The client sends a command to the server for which it won't receive any acknowledgement from the server.
 * Server initiated:
-  - Indication: The server notify the client of something.
-The server won't receive any acknowledgement from the client.
+  - Indication: The server indicates a characteristic value to the GATT client and expects an acknowledgment (a confirmation) that the indication was successfully received.
-  - Notification: The server indicates something to the client and the client confim the server that the notification has been received.
+  - Notification: The server notifies a characteristic value to the GATT client without expecting any acknowledgment that the notification was successfully received.

 The design of the abstraction layer for a GATT client reflect this organization, a client interface is in charge of sending client request and commands to the